5 Best Banks for International Money Transfers [2025]

 All of these fees do add up and can mean the beneficiary ends up receiving quite a bit less than you sent them.
 When we're comparing fees below, we've only included the bank sending fees, as most Canadian banks don't share the exchange rates they use and the correspondent and receiving bank fees vary so much.

-International Wire Transfer Fees for Canadian banks
+International wire transfer fees for Canadian banks

-Here’s an overview of the typical costs for sending an international wire with 6 large Canadian banks.
+Here's an overview of the typical costs for sending an international wire with 5 large Canadian banks.
 The exact price you pay may vary based on how you set up your transfer - in branch payments are often more expensive than online transfers for example, and payments made in dollars overseas can also attract further fees.

 Provider | International wire fee |